Skip to content

 The End of the Beginning

-This play opens with Darry and Lizzie having an argument about if ‘men’s work’ or ‘women’s work’ is more difficult, they then challenge each other by switching roles for the day.
-From the outset, we can see the theme of gender coming through.
-Their characteristics are shown through how they begin to swap roles: Lizzie heads straight to the meadow to do Darry’s work, while Darry starts procrastinating.
-Darry first fails to exercise in time with the gramophone, then Barry joins him.
-The two then start practicing their song that they are planning to sing at the Town Hall Concert entitled Down Where the Bees are Humming.
+The two then start practising the song they plan to sing at the Town Hall Concert entitled Down Where the Bees Are Humming.
 Darry then realises that he had not started his wife’s work, so he begins, however, a series of mishaps occur.
-Firstly, broken crockery, followed by a bleeding nose, a shattered windowpane, a fused light bulb, spilled oil from the oil drum, and finally nearly getting pulled along with the heifer to the bank beside the house.
-Basically, Darry fails at doing what he called ‘the women’s work’.
+Firstly, broken crockery, followed by a bleeding nose, a shattered windowpane, a fused light bulb, spilt oil from the oil drum and finally, nearly getting pulled along with the heifer to the bank beside the house.
+Darry fails at doing what he called ‘the women’s work’.
 He, therefore, loses the challenge.
 Meanwhile, Lissie can be heard from offstage mowing the meadow.
-The play ends with Lizzie comes home to find the house is a wreck… and not surprising, Darry blames her.
+The play ends with Lizzie coming home to find the house is a wreck… and not surprising, Darry blames her.

-You can find the lyrics and music to Darry and Barry’s lovely song Down Where the Bees are Humming here.
+The lyrics and music to Darry and Barry’s song “Down Where the Bees Are Humming” can be found here.

 Sean O’Casey on Screen

-The first of O’Casey’s Dublin Trilogy ‘Shadow of a Gunman’ was adapted for television on a few occasions.
-It was televised in 1972 and starred Frank Converse and the academy award winner Richard Dreyfuss.
-Another adaption was made to be part of the 1992 BBC Performance series starring Kenneth Branagh, Stephen Rea, and Bronagh Gallagher.
+The first of O’Casey’s Dublin Trilogy, Shadow of a Gunman, was occasionally adapted for television.
+It was televised in 1972 and starred Frank Converse and Academy Award winner Richard Dreyfuss.
+Another adaptation was made for the 1992 BBC Performance series starring Kenneth Branagh, Stephen Rea, and Bronagh Gallagher.

 The second of O’Casey’s Dublin Trilogy ‘Juno and the Paycock’ was adapted many times.
 It has been adapted into many movies, it was first adapted into a film in 1930 and was directed by Alfred Hitchcock starring Sara Allgood, Edward Chapman, and Barry Fitzgerald.
 Following this, it was made into a film in 1938 starring Marie O’Neill and Harry Hutchinson, in 1960 starring Hume Cronyn and Walter Matthau, and in 1980 starring Frances Tomelty and Dudley Sutton.
-Following these films, the famous play was adapted for use in television series on multiple occasions, including for the BBC Saturday-Night Theatre.
+Following these films, the famous play was adapted for use in television series on multiple occasions, including for the BBC Saturday Night Theatre.
 As well as being used for television, O’Casey’s ‘Juno and the Paycock’ has also been transformed into a musical by Marc Blitzstein and Joseph Stein.
 The original Broadway production opened in 1959.

 Sean O’Casey | His Mark on the World